Last updated on July 21, 2022.

 Falsehood #1: My Cloud Service Provider Will Keep Me Secure

-Adhikari, who consults on cybersecurity-related projects for KPMG, told us that customers need to understand “cybersecurity as a joint responsibility for both the CSP and Cloud Service Subscriber (CSS).”
-Those who assume a Cloud Service Provider (CSP) will comprehensively guard their network as part of their service package – and relax alertness as a result – risk exposure to avoidable cyber incidents.
+Adhikari, who consults on cybersecurity-related projects for KPMG, told us that customers need to understand “cybersecurity as a joint responsibility for both the Cloud Service Provider (CSP) and Cloud Service Subscriber (CSS).”
+Those who assume a public cloud provider will comprehensively guard their network as part of their service package risk exposure to avoidable cyber incidents.

 Examples of such incidents are easy to find.
 Some were simply caused by unsecured Amazon S3 buckets (these are like file folders, but in the cloud).
 The result was exposed voter and customer data at companies like FedEx, Booz Allen Hamilton, and more.